scontcast/scontcast.github.io/index.md

 ---
 # About me

-I hold a PhD in Cancer Genetics and I am licensed in Pharmaceutical Sciences.
-I completed my doctoral studies in King's College London (UK), where I investigated the impact of hydroxyurea treatment on DNA methylation and gene expression in patients with myeloproliferative neoplasms, as well as in a mouse model of the disease ([Contreras Castillo, *et al*., 2021](https://genome.cshlp.org/content/early/2021/07/23/gr.270066.120)).
+I am licensed in Pharmaceutical Sciences and I completed my doctoral studies in King's College London, where I investigated the impact of hydroxyurea treatment on DNA methylation and gene expression in patients with myeloproliferative neoplasms, as well as in a mouse model of the disease ([Contreras Castillo, *et al*., 2021](https://genome.cshlp.org/content/early/2021/07/23/gr.270066.120)).
+After my PhD, I moved to France to work with Katie Sawai at the University of Bordeaux.
+My research focused on studying the impact of aging on normal hematopoiesis using single-cell multi-omic techniques ([G. Jang†, S. Contreras Castillo†, *et al*., 2023](https://doi.org/10.1073/pnas.2302019120)).

-Currently, I am a postdoc in Katie Sawai's lab (INSERM U1312) at the University of Bordeaux (France).
-My research focuses on studying the impact of aging on normal hematopoiesis using single-cell multi-omic techniques.
+Now, I moved to Germany to join Leif Ludwig laboratory to work on the effects of chemotherapy on the clonal dynamics of hematopoietic cells in young cancer survivors.
+My project involves the use of state-of-the-art single-cell multiome approaches (mtscATAC-seq) and DNA methylation data.

 # Publications
 - *G. Jang†, S. Contreras Castillo†, et al.* Stem cell decoupling underlies impaired lymphoid development during aging.
 Proc.
 Natl.
 Acad.
 Sci.
 120, 2017. doi: [10.1073/pnas.2302019120](https://doi.org/10.1073/pnas.2302019120).